ndornseif/rspricklybird/pricklybirdlib/README.md

 assert_eq!(vec![0x42, 0x43], recovered_data);
 ```

-Is is also possible to map word to bytes and bytes to words without the
+It is also possible to map word to bytes and bytes to words without the
 full standard implementation and CRC.
 The words are encoded as four bytes of ASCII compatible UTF-8,
 since the wordlist contains no non ASCII characters and all words are four letters long.